thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 Now that you've got the hang of the Centralized Workflow, it's time to add feature branches to your development process so you can streamline communication with your team.
 The core idea behind the **Feature Branch Workflow** is that all feature development takes place in a dedicated branch instead of the `master` branch.

-The Feature Branch Workflow still uses a central repository, and `origin/master` still represents the official project history.
-But, instead of committing directly on their local `master` branch, developers create a new branch every time they start work on a new feature.
-Feature branches should have descriptive names, like `animate_menu_61`.
-The idea is to give a clear, highly-focused purpose to each branch.
+The Feature Branch Workflow still uses a central repository, and the `origin/master` branch still represents the official project history.
+But, instead of committing directly on your local `master` branch, you create a new branch every time you start work on a new feature.
+Descriptive feature branch names, like `animate_menu_61`, help to give a clear, highly-focused purpose to each branch.

+Each feature branch is created from the local `master` branch when it's synchronized with the central `origin/master` branch.

 ```text
               origin/master